 Recently speaking to SYFY WIRE, the actor explained what drew him to the — ahem — sinister role.
 "I like complicated people, problematic people, but being the embodiment of evil was not something I was really dying to do," he said.
 "But I had such a wonderful time working on Sinister with Scott.
 If you're going to spend your life dedicated to acting, you better have at least one movie to play at midnight."

-Based on a short story penned by Joe Hill and Derrickson's own childhood in Colorado, The Black Phone turns back the clock to the 1970s when young Finney Shaw (Mason Thames) finds himself abducted and trapped in the basement of Hawke's sadistic murderer.
+Based on a short story penned by Joe Hill and Derrickson's own childhood in Colorado, The Black Phone turns back the clock to the 1970s when young Finney Blake (Mason Thames) finds himself abducted and trapped in the basement of Hawke's sadistic murderer.
 The boy's odds of survival seem slim to none until a black rotary phone that doesn't seem to be attached to any discernible wiring starts to ring with messages from The Grabber's previous victims.
 Chock full of retro needle drops and other bits of nostalgia that perfectly evoke the time period, the film (written by Derrickson and C. Robert Cargill) presents a dark reflection of rose-colored Americana.

 Madeleine McGraw (Outcast), Jeremy Davies (Saving Private Ryan), and James Ransone (IT: Chapter Two) round out the cast.
 Derrickson and Cargill produced the feature alongside Jason Blum.
 Ryan Turek and Christopher H. Warner are executive producers.